halides/titupe2021/README.md

 ## 3. Logging secret data (A09:2021-Security Logging and Monitoring Failures)

 ## 4. Liberal use of csrf-exempt (A05:2021 – Security Misconfiguration)

+## 5. Not using common industry standard practices (A04:2021 – Insecure Design)